aniketrajnish/aniketrajnish.github.io/src/content/raymarching-engine-unity.md

-A fast GPU-accelerated raymarching engine for Unity with support for 28 primitives (including fractals, n-dimensional objects, volumetric clouds) and 3 operations (Union, Subtract, Intersect).
+A fast GPU-accelerated raymarching engine for Unity with support for over 28 primitives (including fractals, n-dimensional objects, volumetric clouds) and set operations (Union, Subtract, Intersect).
 Includes a custom interface for manipulating shader parameters through the editor.<br>

 ## Rendering the shapes provided